 Diversity, Equity and Inclusion Award

-- Creation of a Faculty Diversity, Equity and Inclusion Award
+- Created a Faculty Diversity, Equity and Inclusion Award.

 increased the number of hires of Black faculty